magda-io/magda-auth-internal/README.md

 If you are new to this, please have a read [Authentication Plugin Specification](https://github.com/magda-io/magda/blob/master/docs/docs/authentication-plugin-spec.md).

 Once you create a new repo, you can:
-- Replace `magda-auth-template` keywords with your auth plugin name
+- Replace `magda-auth-internal` keywords with your auth plugin name
 - Add your authentication logic to [createAuthPluginRouter.ts](./src/createAuthPluginRouter.ts)
   - You can find passport.js `strategies` that support different IDPs (identity providers) or authentication servers from [here](http://www.passportjs.org/packages/).
 - Update authentication config in [index.ts](./src/index.ts)